PointCloudLibrary/blog/blogweb/tocs/alexandrov/status.rst

   supervoxels into meaningful components.
 Here a meaningful component means a subset of supervoxels that are close to each other in Euclidean sense, and are separated from the rest by a sharp change in orientation.
-If we view each cluster as a point then the problem is about clustering points in a :math:`d`-dimensional space.
+If we view each supervoxel as a point then the problem is about clustering points in a :math:`d`-dimensional space.
 (Currently :math:`d=6` since supervoxels have 3 Euclidean coordinates plus 3 coordinates of the normal vector, however additional dimensions, e.g.  color, may be added later.)
 The difficulty of the